 The Wild Carrot Plant is also known as Queens Anne Lace.
 Tea made from the root of Queen Anne’s Lace has been used as a diuretic to prevent and eliminate kidney stones and to rid individuals of worms.
 Its seeds have been used for centuries as a contraceptive, a teaspoon of seeds are thoroughly chewed, swallowed, and washed down with water or juice on a daily basis, starting just before ovulation, during ovulation, and for one week thereafter.
 Read More….

 Wild Ginger contains the constituent aristolochic acid which is a naturally occurring toxin that is suspected of causing cancer, human cell mutations, and end-stage kidney failure.
 Take caution with this plant.
 I would suggest not using this plant internally.
 Read More….

 The Willow is classed as a small tree or shrub.
 These trees can be found growing on all of Vancouver Island.
 Its most active growth period is in the spring and summer.
 Leaves fall year to year.
 The tree is the source of the natural precursor to aspirin, salicylic acid, found in leaves and bark.
 The bark can be pounded and applied to wounds as a healing agent.
 Read More….

-Over the ages many magical and mystical powers were ascribed to plants as medicine.
-Sometimes there abilities to heal were thought to be magical and their healing qualities were feared by some groups like the church.
+Over the ages, many magical and mystical powers were ascribed to plants as medicine.
+Sometimes their abilities to heal were thought to be magical and their healing qualities were feared by some groups like the church.
 Many people were put to death for their understanding of these healing abilities.

 But today we understand the chemical and physical qualities that account for the healing properties of these plants.
 Yet plants still process a magical quality, just look at the beauty and vast variety of their form.
 There are many great medicinal plants on Vancouver Island.